What to Avoid When Shopping for Latex Mattresses

 2) Synthetic Latex & Blends

-You should also avoid Synthetic blends, as these are not natural and introduce added chemicals.
+You should also avoid synthetic latex and blends, as these are not natural and introduce added chemicals.
 If you are shelling out the money for latex bed, its best to opt for an all natural latex mattress.
 Petroleum fillers would have to arguably be one of the most used products in mattresses today.
 These are not natural and can be highly combustible (introducing the need to strong chemical retardants).
 Petroleum fillers are often found in synthetic foams, blended latex mattresses, and mattresses that have latex only on the top layer, with the bottom layer being poly foam.
 See the chart below, in which BestMattress-Brand.org shows results a survey of consumer latex mattress reviews comparing the two types.

 Reviews: All-Latex vs Latex & Foam